ImmortalDemonGod/bio-systems-engineering/README.md

 ### Validation

-The library has been validated to produce statistically identical results to the prototype scripts.
-Key metrics (Efficiency Factor, Aerobic Decoupling, Training Stress Score) match within floating-point precision on sample data.
-The refactoring preserves algorithmic integrity while improving code quality, testability, and maintainability.
+The library is designed to reproduce the results of the prototype scripts.
+A dedicated validation harness will compare key metrics (Efficiency Factor, Aerobic Decoupling, Training Stress Score) across both implementations to confirm matching behavior within expected floating-point tolerances, while the refactoring improves code quality, testability, and maintainability.

 ### Future Use